ShowYL/TCPtoHTTP/README.md

 # From TCP to HTTP

-Implementation from TCP of a simple HTTP server prototype
+Implementation from TCP of a simple HTTP/1.1 server prototype

 ## To test it